Web Scraping is making

-It’s fair to say that every time we sign up for a new account, the form asks for biographical data such as name, address, phone number, etc. Typically stored in a public profile, this information is accessible for data scraping.
+It’s fair to say that every time we sign up for a new account, the form asks for biographical data such as name, address, phone number, etc. Typically stored in a public profile, this information is vulnerable to data scraping.
 Add to this how common it is for people to overshare personal information on social media, and it’s like sending an invitation to cybercriminals.

 If web scraping tells us anything, it’s that our information is out there and available.
 That in itself is one of the reasons phishing attacks are so effective.
 In addition to relying on mass emailing to catch a few, cybercriminals can customize these to large groups with similar profile information to add a greater degree of legitimacy.
-An email directed at groups of people in one city or state, for example, could refer to known landmarks or common services.
-The more familiar the email seems, the more likely it is for people to fall for the scam.
+For example, an email directed at groups of people in one city or state could refer to known landmarks or common services.
+The more familiar the email seems, the more likely people will fall for the scam.